Quantum Random Access Stored-Program Machines: Introduction

 Recently, several quantum computer architectures have been proposed based on the QRAM model with some practical quantum instruction sets, including IBM OpenQSAM \cite{IBM18}, Rigetti's guil \cite{Rob16Quil} and Delft's eQASM \cite{Fu19}.

 { 3pt}

 \textbf{Contributions of This Paper}: However, a clear relationship between QRAMs and QTMs is still missing in the literature.
 The aim of this paper is to fill in this gap.
 In \cite{Kni96}, QRAMs were described only in an informal way, and to our best knowledge, QRASPs have not been introduced in the existing literature.
 For our purpose, we first formally define the models of QRAMs and QRASPs as appropriate generalisation of RAMs and RASPs \cite{Aho74}.

 It is worth mentioning that the formal model of QRASPs also provides us with a theoretical foundation of quantum programming (see \cite{Mis11} and Section 8.1 of \cite{Ying16} for a discussion of the significance of such a foundation).
+In particular, currently a quantum computer is essentially a quantum processor controlled by a classical computers, and quantum programs are stored in the classical computer (as classical data).
+In this sense, our QRASPs are an appropriate model of the existing quantum computers.

-Then we clarify the relationships between QTMs, QRAMs and QRASPs.
+Based on the formal models of QRAMs and QRASPs, we then clarify the relationships between QTMs, QRAMs and QRASPs.
 Our main results are:

 \begin{enumerate} \item A $T(n)$-time QRAM (resp.
 QRASP) can be simulated by an $O(T(n))$-time QRASP (resp.
 QRAM). \item A $T(n)$-time QRAM under the logarithmic (resp. constant) cost criterion can be simulated by an $\tilde O(T(n)^4)$-time (resp. $\tilde O(T(n)^8)$-time) QTM. \item A $T(n)$-time QTM can be simulated within error $\varepsilon > 0$ by an $O(T(n)^2 \operatorname{polylog}(T(n), 1/\varepsilon))$-time QRAM (under both the logarithmic and constant cost criterions). \end{enumerate}